kirsten2/Species_validation/README.md

 Bacterial species validation with metagenomic data
 =======

-This repository contains scripts for validating candidate bacterial species with metagenomic data.
+This repository contains a pipeline for validating candidate bacterial species with metagenomic data.

-If you are using this pipeline, please cite:
+If you are using the pipeline, please cite:

 > Kirsten Maren Ellegaard & Philipp Engel. **Genomic diversity landscape of the honey bee > gut microbiota**; _Nature Communications_ **10**, Article number: 446 (2019).
 > PMID: 30683856;